basler/pylon-ros-camera/README.md

 ------------- | -------------
 /my_camera/pylon_ros2_camera_node/grab_images_raw  | -

-Through this action, it is possible to grab one image or a sequence of images with user-specified parameters (exposure time, brightness value, etc.).
+Through this action, it is possible to grab one image or a sequence of images with user-specified parameters (e.g., exposure time, brightness value, etc.).
 Refer to the action definition to get more information.

-The camera-characteristic parameter such as hight, width, projection matrices and camera_frame were published over the /camera_info topic.
-Furthermore an action-based image grabbing with desired exposure, gain, gamma and / or brightness is provided.
-Hence one can grab a sequence of images with above target settings as well as a single image.
+The camera-characteristic parameter such as height, width, projection matrix (by ROS2 convention, this matrix specifies the intrinsic (camera) matrix of the processed (rectified) image - see the [CameraInfo message definition](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/CameraInfo.msg) for detailed information) and camera_frame were published over the /camera_info topic.
+Furthermore, an action-based image grabbing with desired exposure time, gain, gamma and / or brightness is provided.
+Hence, one can grab a sequence of images with above target settings as well as a single image.
 Grabbing images through this action can result in a higher frame rate.

 ## Known issues